danmarksmiljoeportal/DkJord/README.md

 ## 1. The code
 ### .net core client with security
-Dmp.Jord.Integration.Sample is the The .net core client is located in the folder of the same name.
+Dmp.Jord.Integration.Sample is the .net core client located in the folder of the same name.

-It does a full codeflow login and then calls the dkjord api.
+It does a full codeflow login (OAuth2) and then calls the dkjord api.
 Remember to look into "2.
 Security and access to the endpoint" as you would need the client id and secret.

 ## 2. Security and access to the endpoint